-Mark Schober's and other expert modelers' improved paradigm labs for mechanics units 7, 8, and 9 (central force particle model, energy model, and impulsive force model) are among 260 compilations at archive of teacher contributions to the Modeling listserv.
+Mark Schober's and other expert modelers' improved paradigm labs for mechanics units 7, 8, and 9 (central force particle model, energy transfer model, and impulsive force model) are among 260 compilations at archive of teacher contributions to the Modeling listserv.

 Amusement park physics: The St. Louis Area Physics teachers website has resources for Physics Day at Six Flags.
 Included are downloadable files for the actual activities, and sample data taken using accelerometers and barometers.
 Also video clips and activities to help prepare students for Physics Day.
 Modelers Mark Schober, Rex Rice, & Bill Brinkhorst ran Physics Day at Six Flags for many years.
 They designed the materials to be "modeling friendly."